Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 evidence on the effectiveness of different interventions.
 Clearly, the number of new cyclists resulting from a new bicycle path or policy cannot precisely be known.
-However, using an analogy from medicine, 'dose-response' type studies can greatly help predict the impact of planned interventions (Pucher et al. 2010).
+However, using an analogy from medicine, 'dose-response' type studies can greatly help predict the impact of planned interventions (Pucher et al.,2010).
 Transport planning is a long-term process with even longer-term impacts and such evidence can aid the strategic decision making process (Schweizer and Rupi, 2014) With limited public funds, it is critical to